Toronto subway: Heavy rail

-Fixed-block signalling was originally used on the Toronto subway since the opening of Toronto's first subway in 1954 and was the first signalling system used on Lines 2 and 4.
+Fixed-block signalling was originally used on Toronto's first subway line in 1954 and was the first signalling system used on Lines 2 and 4.
 As of 2022, Lines 2 and 4 use fixed-block signalling but Line 1 no longer does.
 Fixed-block signalling uses automatic signalling to prevent rear-end train collisions, while interlocking signals are used to prevent collisions from conflicting movements on track crossovers.

 As of 24 September 2022, automatic train control (ATC) has been implemented along the entire length of Line 1.
 In 2009, the TTC awarded a contract to Alstom to upgrade the signalling system of the existing section of Line 1, as well as equip its extension into Vaughan, with moving block–based communications-based train control (CBTC) by 2012.
 The estimated cost to implement ATC on Line 1 was $562 million, $424 million of which was funded by Metrolinx.
 The first section of the "Urbalis 400" ATC system on Line 1 entered revenue service on December 17, 2017, between Sheppard West and Vaughan stations, in conjunction with the opening of the Toronto–York Spadina subway extension (TYSSE) project.

 The benefits of ATC on Line 1 are: